xoanmm/check-christmas-lottery-numbers/README.md

 - `PUSH_OVER_NOTIFICATION_TOKEN`: [PushOver](https://pushover.net/) account token for sending notifications

 - `PUSH_OVER_NOFITICATION_USER`: [PushOver](https://pushover.net/) Application/API token registered in account for receive notifications

+- `MONGO_INITDB_ROOT_USERNAME`: MongoDB Root Username of MongoDB host where the notifications results are going to be saved.

+- `MONGO_INITDB_ROOT_PASSWORD`: MongoDB Root Password of MongoDB host where the notifications results are going to be saved.

 ## Example of usage